 The pension fund’s so-called ‘portfolio completion’ strategy, with its heavy investment in REITs, stands out in an industry where private assets dominate the lion’s share of institutional investment.

 Canada-based global benchmarking company CEM Benchmarking has analyzed the investment allocations of more than 200 US defined benefit pension funds – holding nearly $3.9 trillion in combined AUM – in a study published in October.
 According to the study, in the 21 years to 2018, listed real estate allocations averaged just 0.6 percent of the pension funds’ total assets.
 In contrast, unlisted real estate had a 3.8 percent allocation on average.
 This low level of allocation has existed despite listed equity REITs generating the second highest average net returns, of 10.2 percent, across all asset classes.
 Indeed, only private equity has performed better over the timeframe, at 10.6 percent.

-A similar trend has played out in Asia where, on average, between 4 and 9 percent of Asian institutional real estate portfolios are invested in listed real estate, according to industry body ANREV’s Investment Intentions Survey 2020.
+A similar trend has played out in Asia where, on average, listed real estate, including REITs accounts for 10 percent of Asia Pacific investors’ real estate portfolios, according to ANREV’s 2021 Investment Intentions Survey

 For COAERS, the contrarian decision was driven by liquidity, diversification, cost-effectiveness and, more crucially, performance reasons.
 David Veal, the fund’s chief investment officer, told Washington, DC-based industry body the National Association of Real Estate Investment Trusts in December that it realized it could have performed about 180 basis points better each year over the past 16 years if it had the REIT allocation it has today.